emilybernard1/EmilysMemoryGame/README.md

 This is a matching game, with pictures that I took in France when living there.

-This game can be shared with former colleagues at ENHS, SFHS, UCO, OCCC, and KSU.
+This game can be shared with former colleagues at ENHS, SFHS, UCO, OCCC, OU, and KSU.

 Rules:
 -Player 1: